rastaman/jira-mylyn-connector/README.md

 The connector has been lightly tested with JIRA 6.3.1 on-premise and Atlassian Cloud.

+# Installation

+In an Eclipse Photon distribution with [Mylyn](http://www.eclipse.org/mylyn/) installed or included (like JEE), install the archive provided in the [current (and only) release](https://github.com/rastaman/mylyn-jira-connector/releases/download/3.2.5.201808261123/eclipse-connector-3.2.5.201808261123.zip).

 # Usage

 Create a task repository from Mylyn dedicated view "Tasks repositories".